ionic-team/capacitor-docs/docs/main/vs-code-ext/native-settings.md

 - **Build Number** - The build number usually associated with the version number (eg `3`).

 :::note
-When changing one of these it will change both the `ios` and `android` native project so that both projects are in sync.
+When changing one of these properties both `ios` and `android` native projects will be changed.
 :::